 6.10 Support for ML model management

 This functionality enables the AIMLE server to manage ML models through interaction with the ML repository.
 The AIMLE server provides the storage and discovery functionality for ML model information.
-The storage functionality allows the AIMLE server to store trained ML model information in the repository.
+The storage functionality allows the AIMLE server to store ML model information in the repository.
 The discovery functionality enables the AIMLE server to retrieve information about available ML models via an API following a request/response model.